demisto/content/Packs/Wiz/Integrations/Wiz/Wiz_description.md

     - Choose **Wiz Classifier** as your classifier
     - Choose Wiz **Mapper Webhook** as your mapper
     - Paste the Service Account ID and Secret from Wiz, or create a set of credentials beforehand.
-    - Paste the Wiz Authentication Endpoint
+    - Paste the Wiz Authentication Endpoint.
+This can be obtained from the [Service Accounts](https://app.wiz.io/settings/service-accounts) page in Wiz.
     - Choose max Issues to fetch (up to 200)
     - Use system proxy settings checkbox
     - Click "Test" button to make sure the Service Account ID/Secret is valid and then click the "Done" button